gvwilson/sensibleadventures/short-stories/arecibo.md

 Alinta scowls.
 "Hardly enough for *us*."

-The old woman nods.
-"Well, do what you can to stretch it.
+"Well, do what you can."
-Come along."
 She digs her elbow into Wharru's ribs.
+"Come on.
-"Let's go see what this evil spirit of yours wants."
+Let's go see what this evil spirit wants."

 They walk side by side through the long shadows beneath the gum trees.
-The old woman has been going up and down this part of the mountain for almost thirty years, and takes quiet pleasure in thinking that the packed earth is echoing her own footsteps back at her.
+The old woman has been going up and down the mountain for almost thirty years, and takes quiet pleasure in thinking that the packed earth is echoing her own footsteps back at her.
-Birds and insects fill the forest with sound, and once something larger makes the bushes rustle.
+Crickets and songbirds fill the forest with sound, and once something larger rustles the bushes.
-Wharru hesitates but the old woman pushes on.
+Wharru hefts his spear but the old woman pushes on.
 A thylacine wouldn't attack two people together, and no one has seen a marsupial lion for years.

 They reach the field of stones just as the sun is about to kiss the horizon.
+Only a few scattered clouds mar the sky's perfect blue;
-There isn't a cloud in the sky, and if the stranger hadn't been there the old woman would put Wharru to work sighting along the stones and marking new positions for them.
+if the stranger wasn't there the old woman would have Wharru sight along the stones for her and mark new positions for them.

 But the stranger *is* there,
-and even with eyes half-blinded by years of looking too closely at the sun, the old woman thinks that for once Alinta might be right.
+and even half-blind from years of looking too closely at the sun, the old woman thinks that for once Alinta might be right.
-He is taller than anyone the old woman has ever seen and completely hairless.
+He is taller than anyone she has ever seen and completely hairless.
-An angry young scar runs from his left temple almost to the back of his head, rough and red against his near-black skin.
+An angry young scar mars his left temple, rough and red against his near-black skin.

-He turns as Wharru and the old woman approach him.
-She blinks.
+When he turns, she blinks.
 His little man is as small as a baby's and he has no bag at all that she could see.

-She clears her throat to greet him, but before the words could leave her mouth he says, "It does not measure well enough."
+She clears her throat to greet him, but before the words leave her mouth he says,
+"It does not measure well enough."

-Wharru stiffens beside her at the stranger's rudeness.
+Wharru stiffens beside her.
 "Show respect," he says sharply.

 She puts a cautionary hand on his arm.
 "What do you mean, not well enough?"

-The stranger gestures at the oval of basalt that has taken the old woman a lifetime to assemble.
+The stranger gestures at the oval of basalt that the old woman has spent a lifetime assembling.
-There are exactly one hundred and twenty one stones, each with a name known only to the old woman and whoever helped her place it.
+There are one hundred and twenty one stones, each with a name known only to the old woman and whoever helped her place it.
-She could pick some up one-handed, but others took two people and a wooden travois to move, and each of the waist-high trio at the oval's sunset end needed a year of hard work to haul up the mountain and put in place.
+She could pick some up one-handed, but others took two people and a wooden travois to move, and the waist-high trio at the oval's sunset end had been a year of hard work.

-"I need to know..."
+"I need to know."
-The stranger pauses and blinks rapidly several times.
+The stranger blinks rapidly several times.
 "This language does not have the words.
 I need to know a moment."
 He gestures at the scar on his head.
-"My people can only hear me at some moments, but I am damaged.
+"I can only be heard at some moments, but I am damaged.
 I do not know when those moments are any more.
 I must add to find them.